 That's the question you should ask yourself before doing anything.
 If it's not abandonware, you shouldn't upload it no matter how good it is.
 That raises another question, what's abandonware?
-There's no official definition, so let's try to answer that question by telling you what can be considered abandonware.
+There's no official definition, so let's try to answer that question by telling you how we at the Macintosh Garden define abandonware:

 - Software from companies that no longer exist such as Silicon Beach, Epic Banana and the original MacPlay

-- Previous versions of commercial software (for example, if a program is now on version 10 then version 5 can be considered abandonware)
+- Commercial software no longer supported and sold (for example, if a program is 10 years or older and no longer being sold it can be considered abandonware)